joemoose/psiops/docs/playing.md

 **If you accept the additional consequence**, your *action roll* has *advantage*.

 Accepting or rejecting this “Devil’s Bargain” is always a free choice.
-If you don’t like the stated *consequence*, reject it (or suggest how to alter it so you might consider taking it).
-Alternatively, you could spend your *momentum* to push yourself and gain *advantage* rather than adding tension.
+If you don’t like the stated *consequence*, reject it (or suggest altering it so you might consider taking it).
+Alternatively, you could spend your *momentum* to push yourself and gain *advantage* instead of adding tension.

 In some narrative circumstances, adding tension isn’t an option.
 In that case, the GM will let you know so you can explore other ways to even the odds.